Up to 50% off sofas & mattresses — limited‑time deals.

 Which one is best for work-from-sofa posture?

-Nomad stayed the most consistently upright in our laptop sessions, making it easier to keep hips back and shoulders stacked.
-If you work on the sofa often, prioritize back support over maximum plushness.
+Nomad stayed the most consistently upright in our laptop sessions, which made it easier to keep hips back and shoulders stacked.
+If you work from the sofa often, favor back support over maximum plushness.

 Previous post